-- Provides that in lieu of utilizing the remedies under existing law to enforce the state's lien for real estate taxes, a county board of revision may adjudicate the foreclosure of abandoned land in the county and its disposition by public auction or by conveyance under the bill and foreclose the state's lien for real estate taxes upon the abandoned land or the lien of a person holding a tax certificate ("certificate holder"), as the case may be. - Provides that for the purpose of efficiently and promptly implementing the bill's provisions, the prosecuting attorney of the county, the county treasurer, the clerk of court, and the sheriff of the county may adopt rules for procedures customarily within the purview and duties of the applicable county official. - Authorizes the county treasurer or a certificate holder to use the delinquent tax list and delinquent vacant land list to identify and compile a list of abandoned parcels of land suitable for disposition under the bill. - Authorizes the county treasurer to declare that the delinquent taxes and charges on the lands identified from the delinquent tax list and delinquent vacant land list are uncollected, the restoration of the lands to the tax list is of sufficient public interest to justify expeditious foreclosure of the tax lien, and the abandoned lands must be offered for sale by public auction or otherwise conveyed pursuant to the bill.
+- Provides that in lieu of utilizing the remedies under existing law to enforce the state's lien for real estate taxes, a county board of revision may, upon the county treasurer's initiative expressed by resolution or upon the complaint of a certificate holder, adjudicate the foreclosure of abandoned land in the county and its disposition by public auction or by conveyance under the bill and foreclose the state's lien for real estate taxes upon the abandoned land or the lien of the certificate holder, as the case may be. - Provides that for the purpose of efficiently and promptly implementing the bill's provisions, the prosecuting attorney of the county, the county treasurer, the clerk of court, and the sheriff of the county may promulgate procedural rules for procedures customarily within the purview and duties of the applicable county official. - Authorizes the county treasurer or a certificate holder, from the delinquent tax list and delinquent vacant land list compiled under existing law, to identify and compile a list of abandoned parcels of land suitable for disposition under the bill. - Authorizes the county treasurer to declare by resolution that the delinquent taxes and charges on the lands identified as described in the preceding dot point are uncollected, the restoration of the lands to the tax list is of sufficient public interest to justify expeditious foreclosure of the tax lien, and the abandoned lands must be offered for sale by public auction or otherwise conveyed pursuant to the bill and to certify a copy of the resolution to the county prosecuting attorney.